bbchung/clighter/README.md

 ```
 ### g:clighter_realtime

-Do syntax highlighting in realtime(CursorMoved event), rather than while cursor is
+Do syntax highlighting in realtime(by CursorMoved event).
-idle for a time(CursorHold event).
 Turn off this option may improve the performance.

 Default: `1`
 ```vim